Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels, one water vapor channel (degraded), as well as one infrared channel.
 L4 broadcasts channels too inconsistently to be specified here.
 - These satellites have recently began transmitting at 06:XXZ, something they haven't done for years.
 It is unknown whether this time slot will remain enabled, but as of the latest commit; both satellites transmit it.
 18:XXZ still hasn't returned, but should come back by May.
 - All Elektro (as well as Arktika) data is available on the NTSoMZ FTP: `ftp://electro:electro@ntsomz.gptl.ru:2121/`
+- Elektro-L N°5 is scheduled for launch on 22/10/2025, will replace L3 which will in turn be moved over to 14.5°W, replacing L2.
+L2 will be decommissioned due to existing issues with power and imaging instrumentation.
+This will be the first time that Europe has accessible xRIT in a few years.

 > Reception notes:
 > - **LRIT**: